systemd/systemd/docs/ENVIRONMENT.md

   directores in `/usr/lib/`, `/run`, …) or passed to the kernel for validation against its built-in certificates.

+* `$SYSTEMD_LOOP_DIRECT_IO` – takes a boolean, which controls whether to enable LO_FLAGS_DIRECT_IO (i.e. direct IO + asynchronous IO) on loopback block devices when opening them.
+Defaults to on, set this to "0" to disable this feature.

 `systemd-cryptsetup`:

 * `$SYSTEMD_CRYPTSETUP_USE_TOKEN_MODULE` – takes a boolean, which controls